tonychu805/student-performance-predictor/README.md

 # Student Performance Predictor

-This project is a web application that predicts student math scores based on various demographic and academic factors.
+This project is an end to end data science project that provide a web interface to help users to predict student math scores based on various demographic and academic factors.
 It uses machine learning models to make predictions and provides a user-friendly interface for input and result display.

 ## Features